BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/iam-realms-api.md

 - `{rev}`: Number - filter the resulting realms based on their revision value.
 Optional parameter.
 - `{createdBy}`: Iri - filter the resulting realms based on their creator.
 Optional parameter.
 - `{updatedBy}`: Iri - filter the resulting realms based on the person which performed the last update.
 Optional parameter.
 - `{sort}`: String - orders the resulting realms based on its metadata fields.
 Optional parameter that can appear multiple times, further specifying the ordering criteria.
-Defaults to `_createdAt`, ordering projects by creation date.
+Defaults to `_createdAt`, ordering realms by creation date.

 Request
  :   @@snip [realms-list.sh](assets/realms/realms-list.sh)